saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/electron.md

 ## Requirements Summary

-You can use Backtrace to capture both Electron process crashes, as well as uncaught Javascript errors.
-The way to set these up depends on whether you're working within the main or the renderer Electron processes:
+You can use Backtrace to capture both Electron process crashes, as well as uncaught JavaScript errors.
+The way to set these up depends on whether you're working in the main or the renderer Electron processes:

 1. **Electron Crashes** - In both the main and renderer processes, initialize Electron's crash reporter by calling `crashReporter.start`
-1. **Uncaught Javascript Error**s - Initialize the `backtrace-node` library in the main process.
+1. **Uncaught JavaScript Error**s - Initialize the `backtrace-node` library in the main process.
 In the renderer process, use the `backtrace-js` library.

 More details on setting these up are below.